 After completing a fishing trip, a vessel representative would be required to mail or transmit the removable EM system hard drive(s) containing all data to NMFS or a NMFS-approved contractor, according to instructions provided by NMFS.
 The method of transfer that would be allowed under the EM program will be developed during implementation and included in individual vessel monitoring plans, as described below.
 Prior to departing on a subsequent trip, a vessel representative would be required to install a replacement EM system hard drive(s) to enable data collection and video recording.
-A vessel representative would be requested but not received a replacement hard drive(s) and for informing NMFS or NMFS-approved contractor of any lapse in the hard drive management procedures described in the vessel monitoring plan.
+A vessel representative would be responsible for contacting NMFS or a NMFS-approved contractor if they have requested but not received a replacement hard drive(s) and for informing NMFS or NMFSapproved contractor of any lapse in the hard drive management procedures described in the vessel monitoring plan.